How are seabed surveys conducted?

 Canada's Arctic covers more than 4.4 million square kilometres and contains more than 36,000 islands!
 About 47 per cent is underwater with intricate coastlines characterised by inlets, channels, fjords and bays.

 Nautical charts are the roadmaps for Canada's navigable waterways that provide mariners with the information necessary to establish sailing routes & facilitate safe passage.
-While approximately 14.8% of Canadian Arctic waters have been surveyed to either modern or adequate standards, approximately 40.4% of the combined draft Primary and Secondary Low Impact Shipping Corridors in the Arctic have been surveyed to either modern or adequate standards.
+While approximately 15.8% of Canadian Arctic waters have been adequately surveyed, 44.7% of the key navigational routes are adequately surveyed; this includes the Primary and Secondary Northern Low-Impact Shipping Corridors.

 Who is responsible for nautical charting in Canada?